-- 1. Determine, pursuant to California Government Code Section 65913.4, a ministerial review of a Streamlined Infill Project for a development that satisfies all of the objective planning standards of Government Code Section 65913.4(a) and is therefore subject to the streamlined, ministerial approval process provided by Government Code Section 65913.4(b) and (c). - 2.
-Determine, pursuant to Government Code Section 65913.4 and Public Resources Code Section 21080(b)(1), determine based on the whole of the record, that the Streamlined Infill Project is Statutorily Exempt from the California Environmental Quality Act ("CEQA") as a ministerial project. - 3.
-Approve, pursuant to LAMC Section 12.24 U.26, a ministerial review of a Conditional Use for a 58 percent increase in density over the project site, for 54 dwelling units in lieu of the otherwise permitted base density of 34 dwelling units, - 4.
-Approve, pursuant to Los Angeles Municipal Code ("LAMC") Section 12.22 A.25(g)(3), a ministerial review of a Density Bonus Compliance Review, for a project totaling 54 dwelling units, including 7 dwelling units for Very Low Income household occupancy and 46 dwelling units for Low Income household occupancy for a period of 55 years, with the following three (3) On- and Off-Menu Incentives: - a.
-A 2.38:1 FAR in lieu of the otherwise permitted 2.0:1 FAR for the C4-2D-O-CPIO Zone; and
+- 1. Determine, pursuant to California Government Code Section 65913.4, that the project is a Streamlined Infill Project that satisfies all of the objective planning standards of Government Code Section 65913.4(a) and is therefore subject to the streamlined, ministerial approval process provided by Government Code Section 65913.4(b) and (c). - 2.
+Determine, pursuant to Government Code Section 65913.4 and Public Resources Code Section 21080(b)(1), based on the whole of the record, that the Streamlined Infill Project is Statutorily Exempt from the California Environmental Quality Act ("CEQA") as a ministerial project. - 3.
+Approve, pursuant to Los Angeles Municipal Code ("LAMC") Section 12.22 A.25(g)(3), a ministerial review of a Density Bonus Compliance Review, for a project totaling 64 dwelling units, including 15 dwelling units for Very Low Income household occupancy and 48 dwelling units for Low Income household occupancy for a period of 55 years, with the following three (3) Off-Menu Incentives: - An 80 percent increase in Floor Area Ratio ("FAR") to 2.7:1 in lieu of the otherwise permitted 1.5:1 FAR by the C2-1VL-CPIO Zone and West Adams - Baldwin Hills - Leimert Community Plan Implementation Overlay ("CPIO") Section III-2.B.2; - b.
+To waive transitional height requirements of the CPIO Section III-2.A.2; and - c.
+A 40 percent reduction in required open space to 4,185 square feet of open space in lieu of 6,975 square feet otherwise required by LAMC Section 12.21 G. - 4.
+Approve, pursuant to LAMC Section 12.22 A.25(g)(3), a ministerial review of the following three (3) Waivers of Development Standards: